daneb/blog/_sermons/behold-the-lamb.md

 ##### i.
 The many Jesus

 * Turn your Bibles to John, and read verse 29.
+* We see John gaze out and say a most prophetic thing.

 ##### ii.
 Exposit verse

   1. Behold, gaze with intent, pay attention